Codeintuition vs Striver: Depth vs Free Breadth

 Striver's A2Z DSA Sheet has 400+ free problems.
 For what it does, it's the best free DSA resource online.
 That isn't marketing spin.
 Hundreds of thousands of engineers have used it to organise their preparation.
 So the codeintuition vs striver comparison isn't really about who has better content.
 It's about whether the format of that content changes the outcome.

 If Striver's content is this good and this free, what does a paid platform actually add?
-Not more problems.
 A different preparation method, one that fills blind spots you won't notice until you're sitting in the interview.

 Striver (Raj Vikramaditya) built something unusual.
 A free resource that covers nearly every topic an engineer needs for interview preparation, with enough depth to actually be useful.

-- A2Z DSA Sheet with 400+ problems organised by topic, from basics through advanced
+- A2Z DSA Sheet: 400+ problems organised by topic, from basics through advanced

-- SDE Sheet with 180+ handpicked problems targeting the most common interview questions
+- SDE Sheet: 180+ handpicked problems targeting the most common interview questions

-- takeUforward.org with detailed written explanations for each problem
+- takeUforward.org: Detailed written explanations for each problem

-- YouTube playlist with video walkthroughs covering the same material
+- YouTube playlist: Video walkthroughs covering the same material

 The written explanations on takeUforward are clear.
 They don't skip steps or assume too much, and they walk through the logic so each solution is understandable on first read.
 Most paid platforms don't explain individual problems this well.